 “The Bible is to help them preach, but you need the software to reach, and that’s key,” Johnson said.

-When you minister over 100 people, it gets hard to manage and pastor without the right technology, he added.
+When you minister over 100 churchgoers, it gets hard to manage and pastor without the right technology, he added.
 Johnson credits Church Community Builder’s ChMS for making him a better pastor and minister to the people God has called on him to minister.

 Helping Older Congregants and Staff Embrace Technology

-Pastor of Financial Stewardship and Men’s ministry at Idlewild Baptist, Rob Taylor, offered expert advice on how to help your older congregants and staff embrace technology.
+Pastor of Financial Stewardship and Men’s ministry at Idlewild Baptist, Rob Taylor, offered expert advice on how to help your older congregants and staff embrace new technology.

 Engaging older congregants in church technology is essential.
 Churches need to remember that older congregants are already engaging in technology, so why not have them embrace the digital tools your church can provide them.